anderslundsgard/serverless-cognito-auth/README.md

 # serverless-cognito-auth

-Sample code for using Cognito User Pools with CUSOTOM AUTH of API Gateway.
+Sample code for using Cognito User Pools with CUSTOM AUTH of API Gateway.

 use this resources.
 - AWS API Gateway